gabrielr222/IAupscaler/README.md

 ## History Feature

 When an image is processed, the result is uploaded to Cloudinary and the URL is saved in a `history` subcollection under the user's Firestore document.
 Only the three most recent images are kept.
-You can retrieve them via the `/api/history` endpoint and they are displayed on the app page for easy download.
+You can retrieve them via the `/api/history` endpoint.
+A new **Images History** button on the profile page opens a dedicated view where these images can be downloaded.